-- 13 days Duration 13 days
+- 13 days

-- India Location India
+- India

-- Trekking Activity Trekking
+- Trekking

-Trekking through Markha valley of Ladakh in India involves crossing over two high passes, Gandala (4980 m) and Gongmaru-la (5100 m)
+Trekking through the Markha valley of Ladakh in India involves crossing over two high passes, Gandala (4980 m) and Gongmaru-la (5100 m)

 Kanchenjunga Base Camp trekking trails go through a moss-laden forest with diverse flora and fauna, passing grazing mountain sheep and Tibetan villages.
 The forested areas of Sikkim are beautiful during spring when flowers are in full bloom.

 We are pioneers in culinary trekking in the Himalayas.
-We provide a varied, interesting menu on treks throughout the Himalayas.
+We provide a varied, exciting menu on treks throughout the Himalayas.
 Vegetarian, vegan, and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.

 Trekking is not only fun, but it is beneficial for you.
 It helps in detoxifying the body while also nourishing the soul.
-Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients to keep you fit and healthy while also assisting in acclimatization to high altitude.
+Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients to keep you fit and healthy while also assisting in acclimatization to high altitudes.
 The combination of hiking in the pristine mountain air and healthy food makes trekking with us a complete adventure.
 Read More on Food and nutrition on our treks.

 It would be best to arrive in New Delhi the previous night or early morning to catch a domestic flight to Bagdogra airport the same day.
 Upon arrival at Bagdogra airport, you will be met by our representative and drive towards Gangtok.
 On arrival, check into the hotel.
 You have a free evening free to relax and ‘nurse your jetlag.

 Our team will set up camp and prepare dinner upon arrival at Yuksom.
 Yuksom is the start and ending point for the most popular trekking region of Dzongri in West Sikkim.
 It also holds historical importance to the Sikkimese people.
-Yuksom means meeting place of the three lamas.
+Yuksom means the meeting place of the three lamas.

 Legend has it that there was a rift amongst different factions of the Buddhist sects in Tibet.
 It forced the Red Hat Sect to seek refuge in Sikkim at the beginning of the seventeenth century.
-Lama Lhatsun Chempo arrived at Norbugang in Yuksam, on his journey to Sikkim; here he met two other lamas, Rinzing Chempo and Sempa Chempo.
+Lama Lhatsun Chempo arrived at Norbugang in Yuksam on his journey to Sikkim; he met two other lamas, Rinzing Chempo and Sempa Chempo.
 They began converting the people to their faith.
 Sacred texts had revealed that Sikkim’s ruler designate would be a man named Phuntsog of Gangtok.

 The three lamas sent an envoy to search for him.
 The search team returned with Phuntsog Namgyal, whose ancestry can be traced to the legendary prince Guru Tashi, founder of the Kingdom of Mayang in the Chumbi Valley.
-Phuntsog Namgyal was crowned as the Chogyal – Sikkim’s first king in 1641.
+Phuntsog Namgyal was crowned the Chogyal – Sikkim’s first king in 1641.

-The trail starts at the local market in Yuksom follows the main road to the north.
+The trail starts at the local market in Yuksom and follows the main road to the north.
 The trail ascends gently out of the valley and goes along the Rathong Chu River’s right bank.
 The rapids can be heard thundering in the gorge below.
-We cross over four bridges to climb steeply towards the north-west to the small settlement of Bakhim.
+We cross over four bridges to climb steeply towards the northwest to the small settlement of Bakhim.
 We continue for another 3 km through the forest of rhododendron and magnolia to reach Tsokha.
 Our support crew will set up our campsite and prepare dinner upon arrival.

 We get up before dawn to climb to a vantage point of Dablagang on a ridge above our campsite for sunrise on Mount Kanchenjunga, Kabru, Pandim, Rathong, and many other peaks of this range.
 The trail takes us through pasture land and rhododendron bushes for about an hour to Chamaray.
 It is a gradual ascent from Chamaray to Laxmi Pokhari, a big lake cupped in a deep crater.
 We will get a good view of the Kanchenjunga range, Mount Pandim, Narsingh, Kabur, Kabur dome, Koktang, etcetera.
-Extending your excursion to Kabur rock is a regarding experience if you reach Laxmi Pokhari early and feel fine physically.
+Extending your excursion to Kabur rock is a rewarding experience if you reach Laxmi Pokhari early and feel fine physically.
 We return to Dzongri.

-We retrace our steps back to Bakkhim after breakfast.
+We retrace our steps back to Bakhim after breakfast.
 We will be given packed lunch as we have a lot of ground to cover on our return to Bakhim.
 You will find that it is much easier to cover the distance on the way down.
 Dinner and overnight stay at the camp.

 Day 11: Drive Yuksom to Bagdogra airport and fly to Delhi.